 It’s one of the few, and one of the best hybrid grills available that features a gas grill, a charcoal grill, and a dedicated offset smoke box.

 The Oklahoma Joe comes in a kit form.
 It’s easy to assemble with just a few tools and all the nuts and bolts provided.

 Six porcelain cooking grates are provided with this grill combo.
 You could be smoking a brisket on one side while still using the other chamber for flipping burgers.
 You can even use the surface of the firebox to keep food warm.

-Weighing 205 pounds, and measuring 74 x 31.5 x 50.6 inches, it offers a total cooking surface area of 1,060 square inches, the largest in this list.
-This is made up of 750 sq. in primary cooking surface, and 310 sq. in. on the firebox cooking surface.
+Weighing 205 pounds, and measuring 74 × 31.5 × 50.6 inches, it offers a total cooking surface area of 1,060 square inches, the largest in this list.
+This is made up of 750 sq.
+In primary cooking surface, and 310 sq.
+In.
+On the firebox cooking surface.